alakajam-team/alakajam/articles/alakajam-competition-rules.md

 ## In case of doubts...

-Obviously, those rules don't cover every scenario (for instance you may realize the music volume is super low, or in-game instructions are wrong, etc.).
+Obviously, the rules on post-jam changes don't cover every scenario (for instance you may realize the music volume is super low, or in-game instructions are wrong, etc.).

 ...So in those cases where you want to do something but it's unclear if you can, or not doing it seems unfair, **do it, and mention what you did in your game description**.
 After all, this is a completely informal competition, there's no prizes involved, we're just here to make games and have fun!